 OCULA Lightning Strikes Student Award

-This award is to promote OCULA to LIS and library technician students and provide an opportunity to participate in the OLA Super Conference.
+This award is designed to introduce LIS and library technician students to OCULA and provide them with the opportunity to engage in the OLA Super Conference.

 • Candidates for this award should be students with an interest in academic libraries who are either currently enrolled in a Master’s program in library/information studies or library technician program at an Ontario university or college or who have graduated within 6 months of the Ontario Library Association’s Super Conference.